Oh, it's just Travis Saling!

 Since 1990, my wife, daughter and I have lived near the junction of the Kent, Orting, and Puyallup valleys.
 We moved here from Seattle in order to live a more rural lifestyle and also to provide a quality environment for our daughter, who was born that year.
 That also marks the start of my current incarnation as a gardener.

 Like many people, I began with a typical corn, beans, and tomatoes garden; but since about 1992 I've been studying ways to extend my harvest, and have become a serious year-round vegetable gardener (and a constant source of nagging to those friends who don't yet grow winter vegetables).
 As a matter of fact my personal gardening habits have done a 180 - while I do still grow quite a few summer veggies, they're now mostly grown for fun (like my often futile attempts at growing watermelon here) or flavor (sweet corn).
 It's my winter garden that I take more seriously.
-If something has to give due to time or space constraints, invariably the summer garden takes the hit.
+If something has to give due to time or space constraints, invariably the summer garden takes the hit - and since I have a day job, gardening time constraints are a given.

 The Westside Gardener is the most recent incarnation of my Web gardening presence.
-I was the first Vegetable Gardening editor over at Suite101.com, writing a bi-weekly column over there for about a year and a half.
-Then my friend Debra Teachout-Teashon and I decided to team up and create Rainyside.com.
-She and I partnered on that project until June 2003.
-Now I'm branching off on my own, but if there's information you don't find on my site I suggest you pop on over to the Rainy Side and take a look.
+I was the first Vegetable Gardening editor over at Suite101.com, writing a bi-weekly column for about a year and a half.
+Then my friend Debbie Teashon and I decided to leave Suite101, team up and create Rainyside.com.
+The two of us worked together on that site until June 2003.
+At that point I decided to venture out on my own - and The Westside Gardener was born!

 If you're curious about what I do when I'm not gardening, check out my personal homepage at http://www.salingfamily.net/trav/.